codyjamestechnical/cjt-website/content/about.md

 ---
 title: About
-date: 2020-05-19T17:51:28.000+00:00
+date: 2020-05-19T13:51:28-04:00

 ---
+:(far fa-grin-tears):

 Hi, my name is Cody James.
 I'm in college for Electrical Engineering at Pellissippi State and I do freelance tech work to help pay the bills.
 I have been writing code and tinkering with electronics ever since I was old enough to read a manual.

 ### Services I Offer